Samuel-gif291/Mini-Project-1-Source_Code/README.md

     # This function contains text for search query to database.
     # Input: word is the basis for search results to be queried
     # Returns: a string containing query

-    query = '''
-                SELECT summary_table.pid as pid, summary_table.title as title, summary_table.body as body, summary_table.tot_votes as votes, ifnull(count(answers.pid), 0) as numAnsw
-                FROM
-                (SELECT search_results.pid as pid, search_results.title as title, search_results.body as body, ifnull(count(votes.vno), 0) as tot_votes
-                FROM
-                (SELECT pid as pid, title as title, body as body FROM posts
-                WHERE lower(posts.title) LIKE "%{}%"
-                UNION
-                SELECT pid as pid, title as title, body as body FROM posts
-                WHERE lower(posts.body) LIKE "%{}%"
-                UNION
-                SELECT p.pid as pid, p.title as title, p.body as body FROM posts p, tags t
-                WHERE p.pid=t.pid AND lower(t.tag) LIKE "%{}%") search_results LEFT OUTER JOIN votes ON
-                search_results.pid=votes.pid
-                group by search_results.pid ) summary_table LEFT OUTER JOIN answers ON summary_table.pid=answers.qid
-                GROUP BY summary_table.pid, summary_table.tot_votes;
-            '''.format(word, word, word)

     query1 = '''SELECT summary_table.pid as pid, summary_table.title as title, summary_table.body as body, summary_table.tot_votes as votes,
                 ifnull(count(answers.pid), 0) as numAnsw, summary_table.pdate as pdate, summary_table.poster as poster
                 FROM